sil-car/google-drive-recursive-ownership/README.md

 First, replace the [sample](https://github.com/gsuitedevs/python-samples/blob/d4fa75401e9b637f67da6fe021801d8b4cbd8cd0/drive/driveapp/client_secrets.json) `client_secrets.json` with your own [client secrets](https://github.com/googleapis/google-api-python-client/blob/master/docs/client-secrets.md).
 Otherwise, authorizations you create will be usable by anyone with access to the sample key (the entire internet).

-Next, if `transfer.py` is contained in a folder listed in your system's `PATH` this can be run from anywhere.
-Otherwise it needs to be run from the directory where `transfer.py` is located.
+Next, if `new-owner.py` is contained in a folder listed in your system's `PATH` this can be run from anywhere.
+Otherwise it needs to be run from the directory where `new-owner.py` is located.

-    python  transfer.py  PATH-PREFIX  NEW-OWNER-EMAIL  SHOW-ALREADY-OWNER
+    python  new-owner.py  PATH-PREFIX  NEW-OWNER-EMAIL  SHOW-ALREADY-OWNER

  - `PATH-PREFIX` assumes use of "/" or "\" as appropriate for your operating system.

    * The `PATH-PREFIX` folder must be in **My Drive** section.
 For shared folders right click and select _Add to My Drive_.

- - `SHOW-ALREADY-OWNER` "`true`"|"`false`" (default `true`) to hide feedback for files already set correctly.
+ - `SHOW-ALREADY-OWNER` "`true`"|"`false`" (default `false`) to hide feedback for files already set correctly.

 Windows Example:

-    python transfer.py "Folder 1\Folder 2\Folder 3" new_owner@example.com true
+    python new-owner.py "Folder 1\Folder 2\Folder 3" new_owner@example.com true

 Mac/Linux Example:

-    python transfer.py "Folder 1/Folder 2/Folder 3" new_owner@example.com false
+    python new-owner.py "Folder 1/Folder 2/Folder 3" new_owner@example.com false